sethvance26/Employee-Tracker/README.md

 To run a test, use the command N/A, no tests here.

 ## Usage
-Make sure you use ' node empserver ' in order to start the application https://github.com/sethvance26/Employee-Tracker
+Make sure you use ' npm start ' in order to start the application https://github.com/sethvance26/Employee-Tracker